DiRT Rally VR

 The Rally Experience You Can Feel in Your Gut

 Rally racing in VR isn’t just a visual upgrade.
-It’s a sensory transformation.
-When you’re sliding through a muddy Welsh forest at 90 mph, trees blurring past your peripheral vision, co-driver calling out “left four into tight right, don’t cut,” the immersion hits differently.
-DiRT Rally’s VR implementation is one of the most convincing arguments for virtual reality as a racing platform — and it’s official native support, not a janky mod.
+It’s a sensory transformation — and not always a comfortable one.
+When you’re sliding through a muddy Welsh forest at 90 mph, trees blurring past your peripheral vision, co-driver calling out “left four into tight right, don’t cut,” the immersion is undeniable, but so is the physical toll.
+DiRT Rally’s native VR implementation is competent and official, but it is also intense enough to sideline many players.
+With stronger racing options now available in VR, this is no longer the must-play it once seemed to be.

 What It Is